tektechnologies/python-class/README.md

 - visual before reading writing or appending using while loops. graphic should explain why we would do this as well.
 - list out comments as steps to what and why we are creating the next concept ~ modules
 - in the refactor comment the order of operations before you refactor then seeing the place of the comments reflected in the refactor of our main functions to our modules.

+### After lunch

+- Maybe code along for the afternoon.. giving everyone the curage to try to code and see it work.
+- classes are easy to code but hard to understand - build up their confidence..
+Now that we have dumped() on them